- Exfoliating removes dead cells from the skin’s surface to improve its health and appearance.

 Directions

-- Add hot water a little at a time until the mixture becomes a thick paste.
+- Add hot water a little at a time until the mixture forms a thick paste

 Best Way to Use Your Homemade Exfoliator

-Following a few general guidelines will help you reap the maximum benefits of your exfoliation routine.
+Follow a few general guidelines to help you reap the most benefits from your exfoliation routine.

-Only exfoliate your face and body once to two times a week; exfoliating more often may damage your skin’s natural protective barrier.
+Exfoliate your face and body once or twice a week only; doing so more often can damage your skin’s natural protective barrier.

-Exfoliate in the evening.
-That way, you can apply a nourishing moisturizer afterward and give your skin time to recuperate while you rest.
+Exfoliate in the evening; this way you can apply a nourishing moisturizer afterward and give your skin time to regenerate while you rest.

-Do not exfoliate if you have open cuts, inflamed acne lesions, or a sunburn.
+Do not exfoliate if you have open cuts, inflamed acne lesions or sunburn.

 Takeaway

-Exfoliation is the process of removing dead skin cells by physically scrubbing or chemically ungluing and dissolving your topmost layer of skin.
-Homemade exfoliants are easy to prepare and a cost-effective alternative to commercial products.
+Exfoliation is the process of removing dead skin cells by physically scrubbing or chemically loosening and dissolving your topmost layer of skin.
+Homemade exfoliators are easy to prepare with natural ingredients and are a cost-effective alternative to commercial products.

 The scrub you choose should be customized to your skin’s needs.
-For example, a person with dry skin can use an exfoliant with coconut oil for extra moisture, while a person with sensitive skin could use aloe vera to soothe irritation.
+For dry skin, opt for an exfoliant with coconut oil for extra moisture; sensitive skin will benefit from aloe vera to soothe irritation.

-Avoid using facial scrubs with rough granules such as crushed nutshells or white sugar, which can cause micro-wounds in the skin of the face.
+Avoid using facial scrubs with rough granules such as crushed nut shells or white sugar, which can damage the skin of the face.
 These ingredients are better suited to use on the body, which has thicker skin.

 Sources